Age of Revelation

-"X-Men: Age of Revelation " is a 2025 comic book crossover storyline published in the X-Men franchise of books by Marvel Comics during the X-Men: From the Ashes publishing phase.
+"X-Men: Age of Revelation" is a 2025 comic book crossover storyline published in the X-Men franchise of books by Marvel Comics during the X-Men: From the Ashes publishing phase.
 The event involves a dark future and features a new mutant utopia led by Apocalypse's heir Doug Ramsey under his new name of Revelation.
-During the entirety of the event, the ongoing X-Men comics will be replaced by many limited series, focusing on various teams and individuals in the alternate timeline.
+During the entirety of the event, the ongoing X-Men comics are replaced by a group of limited series, focusing on various teams and individuals in the alternate timeline.

-"Age of Revelation" begins with the one-shot X-Men: Age of Revelation Overture #0 (October 2025) followed by the core title X-Men: Book of Revelation.
+"X-Men: Age of Revelation" begins with the one-shot X-Men: Age of Revelation Overture (October 2025) followed by the core title X-Men: Book of Revelation.
 The other flagship titles are Amazing X-Men (vol. 3) and Unbreakable X-Men.

 Publication history

-In July 2025, Marvel Comics released a teaser for the "Age of Revelation" which is scheduled to launch in October 2025.
+In July 2025, Marvel Comics released a teaser for "X-Men: Age of Revelation", which would launch in October 2025.
 Marvel then announced that the Age of Revelation event will commemorate the 30th anniversary of "Age of Apocalypse" (1995) and begins with Age of Revelation Overture #1.
-The event is preceded by X-Men: Age of Revelation #0, a surprise one-shot issue that was released in July 2025, written by Jed MacKay and illustrated by Humberto Ramos.
+The event is preceded by X-Men: Age of Revelation #0, a one-shot issue that was released in July 2025, written by Jed MacKay and illustrated by Humberto Ramos.
 MacKay is also credited as the "event architect" and will write the core title X-Men: Book of Revelation with artist Netho Diaz.

-Set ten years in the future, Age of Revelation will focus on a new mutant utopia led by Apocalypse's heir Revelation (Doug Ramsey); however the Revelation Territories were "built on a lie and threatens to overwhelm the earth and destroy humanity, leading a band of X-Men to foment rebellion".
+Set ten years in the future, X-Men: Age of Revelation focuses on a new mutant utopia led by Apocalypse's heir Revelation (Doug Ramsey); however the Revelation Territories were "built on a lie and threatens to overwhelm the earth and destroy humanity, leading a band of X-Men to foment rebellion".
 Several titles for the event were also announced in July 2025, including the flagship titles Amazing X-Men (vol. 3), written by MacKay with art by Mahmud Asrar, and Unbreakable X-Men, written by Gail Simone with art by Lucas Werneck.
-The following are the all titles in the event:
+The following are all the titles in the event: